 The Unified Patent Court

-Eventually, the UPC will have exclusive jurisdiction for litigation involving both classical European Patents and Unitary Patents in the participating states.
-During a seven year transitional period (and possibly for a longer period), however, there will be some possibilities for owners of classical European Patents (but not Unitary Patents) to opt-out of the UPC and choose an alternative, national forum.
+Eventually, the UPC would have exclusive jurisdiction for litigation involving both classical European Patents and Unitary Patents in the participating states.
+During a seven year transitional period (and possibly for a longer period), however, there would be some possibilities for owners of classical European Patents (but not Unitary Patents) to opt-out of the UPC and choose an alternative, national forum.
 (See our opt-out page here).

 - actions for infringement of patents and of supplementary protection certificates;